netmod-wg/schedule-yang/draft-ietf-netmod-schedule-yang.md

 # Examples of Format Representation {#usage}

    This section provides some examples to illustrate the use of the period and recurrence formats defined in {{sec-schedule}}.

-Note that a "grouping" does not define any data nodes in the schema tree; the examples illustrated are thus for the ease of understanding.
-Only the message body is provided with JSON used for encoding per the guidance in {{?RFC7951}}.
+   Note that a "grouping" does not define any data nodes in the schema tree;
+   the examples illustrated are thus for the ease of understanding.

+   For each example, only the message body is provided with JSON used for encoding per the guidance in {{?RFC7951}}.

 ## The "generic-schedule-params" Grouping

-   {{ex-0}} indicates the example of a requested schedule that needs to start no earlier than 08:00 AM, January 1, 2025 and end no later than 8:00 PM, January 31, 2025 (Beijing time).
+   {{ex-0}} illustrates the example of a requested schedule that needs to start no earlier than 08:00 AM, January 1, 2025 and end no later than 8:00 PM, January 31, 2025 (Beijing time).
-   Schedule requests that fail to meet the requirements are ignored by the system.
+   Schedule requests that fail to meet the requirements are ignored by the system as indicates by "discard-action".

 ~~~~
 {